 The lactose synthetase particles of lactating bovine mammary gland.
-Characteristics of the particles
+Preparation of particles with intact lactose synthetase

 - Views Icon Views